|This is an unofficial version.

 The minister may, in his absolute discretion, cancel any limited teaching permit before the end of the period stated therein.

-The minister may establish procedures for evaluating education in, or any other aspect of the operation of public and private schools and, at his discretion, conduct or cause the evaluation to be conducted.
+The minister may establish procedures for evaluating education in, or any other aspect of the operation of public and independent schools and, at his discretion, conduct or cause the evaluation to be conducted.

 The minister may delegate any or all of his powers and responsibilities under subsection (1) to a committee appointed by him or to any one or more members of the department or to any other person.